syslog-ng/syslog-ng.github.io/doc/_doc-guide/02_Tools/02_Jekyll_extensions.md

     The empty `class=""` IAL means the `nav-link` style is omitted, so the link triggers a full page load instead of an SPA content swap.
     {: .notice--primary}

-## liquify

-liquify.rb is a nice liquid filter that parses liquid objects to their actual value, it is useful e.g. places wehre it is not happening automatically f.e. in [[page titles|liquify-rb]].

-## generate_links

-Our generate_links.rb Jekyll plugin creates the content of the `${PROJECT_ROOT}/_data/links` folder.
-The generated link files are created from all the H1-H6 headings, named anchors, and the page self-links of our markdown pages.
-The links are used for autolink/tooltip generation and page navigation ordering.

-It is gated by the `JEKYLL_BUILD_LINKS=yes` environment variable and runs on the `:site, :post_render` hook -- i.e. **after** Jekyll has rendered every page to HTML, so it can extract anchor information from the final DOM.

-## generate_tooltips

-The generate_tooltips.rb Jekyll plugin is responsible for adding autolink/tooltip items to our pages.
-It is gated by the `JEKYLL_BUILD_TOOLTIPS=yes` environment variable and registers on **two** Jekyll hooks within the same build:

-- `:site, :pre_render` -- loads the link dictionary built by `generate_links` from `_data/links/`, sorts entries by title length (longest first to avoid partial-word matches), and applies aliases and exclusions
-- `[:pages, :documents], :pre_render` -- iterates each page's Markdown content, splits it into safe-to-process spans (skipping fenced code blocks, existing links, headings) and injects `<a href="...">title</a>` HTML anchors directly into the Markdown source. kramdown then preserves these inline `<a>` tags as-is when converting Markdown to HTML.

-It is far-far not optimal, makes the whole rendering process very slow now and needs enhancements badly, please feel free to contribute to make it more effective!

 ## \[\[title\|id\]\] markdown extension

 The generate_tooltips plugin can interpret this format of markdown linking.
 It accepts the following formats